 The Fellowship runs from August through July.
-The Fellow will be invited to participate in all HIF-organized professional development, networking events and leadership programs in Washington, and will enjoy tailored mentorship and staff support to help the initial onboarding and settling-in process and will be provided mentorship and assistance during their entire stay.
+The Fellow will be invited to participate in all Hungary Foundation-organized professional development, networking events and leadership programs in Washington, and will enjoy tailored mentorship and staff support to help the initial onboarding and settling-in process and will be provided mentorship and assistance during their entire stay.

-- Research Project Statement: must include full description of the candidate’s research project, list of area experts in the field to be consulted, other academic institutions and think tank the applicant wishes to visit
+- Research Project Statement: must include a full description of the candidate’s research project, list of area experts in the field to be consulted, other academic institutions and think tank the applicant wishes to visit

 - Three Letters of Recommendation: must include at least one academic recommendation and needs to be tailored to this specific fellowship